KrisQ/foodie/readme.md

 ## Made With:

+### lepetitfoudie.com

+lepetitfoudie.com is a website for amateur home cooks to store their recipes and explore other's.
+As of now the functionalities include:

+-   Authentification
+-   Create/Read/Update/Delete recipes
+-   Filter recipes by categories

+### Technologies

 -   Laravel

 The Laravel functionalities are used mainly for the backend, in order to query the database with API routes (/routes/api.php) and controllers (/app/Http/Controllers).